ccprogrammer/ccprogrammer/README.md

 - 🔭 I’m currently learning everything i like and find it useful
 - 👯 I’m looking to collaborate with other developer
 - 💪 2022 Goals: Learn more about flutter and earn much money as possible
-- ⚡ Fun fact: I love to exercise taekwondo
+- ⚡ Fun fact: I love to exercise Taekwondo

 ### Connect with me: